mrdoob/three.js/threejs/lessons/threejs-game.md

 +    globals.playerRadius = model.size / 2;
 ```

-Thinking about now it would probably have been smarter
+Thinking about it now it would probably have been smarter
 for the animals to just target the head of the conga line
 instead of the player specifically.
 Maybe I'll come back
 and change that later.